MWarren1/IoT-Stuff/README.md

 # IoT-Stuff
 dumping ground for IoT stuff

-## Requirments
+## Requirments/Setup
-the following packages/modules are needed for all these scripts sudo apt-get install cmake sudo apt-get install libssl-dev pip install awsiotsdk
+the following packages/modules are needed for all these scripts
+* sudo apt-get install cmake
+* sudo apt-get install libssl-dev
+* pip install awsiotsdk

+also the all your aws variables need to be added to awsconfig.py

 ## Scripts